johnj974/triathlon-checklist/README.md

     which messed up the alignment of the header and footer elements on the page which did not look good so I used a media query to change the layout of the information presented so that it would appear in a card like display when on a smaller screen.
    </p>
 <p>Validation testing was done on all of the code using HTML CSS and PEP8 validators, all errors in CSS and PEP8 validations were fixed.
+   There is a line that is being flagged for being too long in the pep8 validator that i used, I left it that way as to split it affected the edit page for the home page.To see the failure see line 49 in the app.py file and split the code after find_one and move the split code a line below, this causes the code to fail.
     </p>